housseindjirdeh/hdjirdeh.github.io/_posts/2016-07-11-progressive-angular2-applications.markdown

 ---
 ![angular 2 hn banner](https://files.slack.com/files-pri/T0LA4NDHS-F27HW9N0P/angularhn.jpg "Angular 2 HN Banner"){: .article-image-with-source }

-If you've ever built an Angular 2 application before, you'll know that setting up and bootstrapping an application can take a significant amount of time.
-Thankfully, the Angular team has rolled out [Angular CLI](https://cli.angular.io/), a command line interface, that makes creating and scaffolding an application significantly easier.
+If you have ever built an Angular 2 application before, you'll know that setting up and bootstrapping an application can take a significant amount of time.
+Thankfully, the Angular team has rolled out [Angular CLI](https://cli.angular.io/), a command line interface that makes creating and scaffolding an application significantly easier.

-In this post, we'll build an entire [Hacker News](https://news.ycombinator.com/) client using Angular CLI and RxJS Observables.
-We'll start by mapping out the component stucture then build a basic setup wrapping an Observable Data Service to load data asynchronously.
-Finally, we'll add routing to allow the user to navigate to different pages.
-Once we're done, we'll go over bundling and deployment to show you how to get a complete application in production using the [Firebase CLI](https://firebase.google.com/docs/cli/).
+In this post, we'll build an entire [Hacker News](https://news.ycombinator.com/) client using Angular CLI and RxJS Observables using Webpack as our module loader.

 <div class="button-center">
   <a class="blog-button" href="https://angular2-hn.firebaseapp.com/">View App</a>